Download PDF version of guide for print

 Patents and copyrights are authorized by the United States Constitution, which grants to the U.S. Congress "power...To promote the Progress of Science and the useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries."
 U.S. Const. art.
 I, § 8, cl.
 8. One can find intellectual property law in U.S. federal and state law and in international treaties (for example, the "TRIPS Agreement").
 Often, U.S. federal and state intellectual property law is a mixture of U.S. common law, and federal and state statutes.
 Below is an annotated list of select intellectual property law resources.

-A. Reference Books & Treatises
+A. Books & Treatises

-Sheldon W. Halpern, Fundamentals of United States Intellectual Property Law: Copyright, Patent, Trademark, 3d ed.
-(KF2979 .H357 2011).
+- Sheldon W. Halpern, Fundamentals of United States Intellectual Property Law: Copyright, Patent, Trademark, 5th ed.
+(KF2979 .H357 2015).

-J. Thomas McCarthy et al., McCarthy's Desk Encyclopedia of Intellectual Property, 3d ed.
-(Reference KF2976.4 .M38 2004).
+- J. Thomas McCarthy et al., McCarthy's Desk Encyclopedia of Intellectual Property, 3d ed.
+(Reference KF2976.4 .M38 2004)

-This volume provides useful definitions for the concepts and phrases which are found in the law of patents, trademarks and copyright.
+- This volume provides useful definitions for the concepts and phrases found in the law of patents, trademarks and copyright.
 Entries include references to relevant cases, statutes, and treatises for further reading.
 Appendices include historical statistics on patent applications and trademark registration, as well as biographical timelines for the offices of Commissioner of Patents, Register of Copyright, and Commissioner of Trademarks.

-Arthur R. Miller and Michael H. Davis, Intellectual Property: Patents, Trademarks and Copyright in a Nutshell, 4th ed.
-(Reserve KF2980 .M52 2007).
+- Arthur R. Miller and Michael H. Davis, Intellectual Property: Patents, Trademarks and Copyright in a Nutshell, 5th ed.
+(Reserves KF2980 .M52 2012).

-This book, oriented towards law students, does a good job of summarizing the basics of U.S. copyright, patent and trademark law.
+- This book, oriented towards law students, does a good job of summarizing the basics of U.S. copyright, patent and trademark law.

 B. Periodicals, Websites & Blogs